fitnr/savi-750/README.md

 <a id="submitting-assignments"></a>
 ### Submitting Assignments
-All assignments will be submitted by adding your content to [this repository](http://github.com/fitnr/savi-750).
-See `[assignments/](assignments/README.md)` for details. **Assignments aren't considered submitted until the pull request has been issued.** We will have ample time in class to address any technical issues and a reference guide for the process.
+All assignments will be submitted by adding your content to the course Dropbox folder.

 #### Assessment
 Area | Total Points